a16z-infra/ai-getting-started/README.md

 ### Start Prem Services

-- Redis
-- Vicuna 7B Q4
-- Sentence Transformers

-You can check [here](https://www.youtube.com/watch?v=XixH46Ysl5A&t=604s) for more details on how to start these services.
+You can check [here](https://www.youtube.com/watch?v=XixH46Ysl5A&t=604s) for more details on how to start Prem AI Services.

 #### Generate embeddings and store them in Redis vectorstore
 In `QAModel.tsx`, replace `/api/qa-pinecone` with `/api/qa-redis`.
 Then run the following command to generate embeddings and store them in Redis: